joe-singh/joe-singh.github.io/straits.md

 that are taking place that shape the trajectory of global events, with particular focus on how geographical factors such influence events.
 This blog was inspired in part due tio my having lived a majority of my life in the geopolitically central Indian Ocean region, and a majority of that majority living right by the critical chokepoints of Hormuz and Malacca which allowed me to witness the impact of geopolitics up close.
-These experiences created a strong interest in geopolitics.
 I have a particular soft spot for the Eurasian landmass and the Indian Ocean, which I will spend most of my time writing about.
 I was finally driven to put my thoughts to words after a brief but insightful conversation with a retired four star admiral at the [Hoover Institution](https://www.hoover.org/), which illustrated the importance of a geostrategic mindset in tackling the challenges of the 21st century.